Camden (1799 ship)

 Camden was a merchant ship built upon the River Thames in 1799 as a West Indiaman.
 Between 1832 and 1833 she made two voyages transporting convicts from England to Australia.
 She was wrecked in 1836.

 Career

 Camden began her career as a West Indiaman.
 She entered Lloyd's Register (LR) in 1799.

+First convict voyage (1831)

 On her first convict voyage, under the command of William Fulcher and surgeon David Boyter, she departed London on 28 March 1831 and arrived in Sydney, New South Wales, on 25 July.
 She embarked 198 male convicts and had no convict deaths en route.

+Second convict voyage (1832–1833)

 On her second convict voyage, under the command of George Clayton and surgeon Joseph Steret, she departed Sheerness on 22 September 1832 and arrived in Sydney on 18 February 1833.
 She embarked 200 male convicts, two of whom died en route.